 A few groups we have spoken to do their own Zendesk configuration in-house.
 They tend to discover that the person who built it leaves, and the next person inherits a stack of triggers nobody fully understands.
 The cheapest day for that configuration is the day it was built.

 The AI is trained specifically on hospitality context.
 It understands booking language ("a six-top for Saturday evening", "we're looking at the private dining room", "any chance of squeezing us in earlier"), dietary terminology, and how to ask for the right information from a guest without sounding like a chatbot.
-The brand voice is configured per group, so the AI does not reply to a fine-dining guest in the tone of a high-street pizza chain.
+Brand tone is learned automatically from your team's historical Outlook or Gmail replies (the integration reads existing emails, picks up the tone, applies it on day one).
+Each venue can have its own tone, so a fine-dining wine bar and a casual high-street pizza brand under the same group sound right for each.

-To be honest about the state of the product: the AI agent is in pilot, not generally available.
-If you are evaluating RevVue right now, the support inbox and location-aware routing are live and in production for over a year.
+To be specific about where the AI agent is today: it is live in production across more than 60 locations in Norway.
+UK pilots are running.
+It is not yet fully GA in the UK.
+The support inbox itself (location-aware routing, super tags, workspaces, templates, internal notes, access control) has been live for over a year.
 The AI agent is something you would pilot, not something you would assume is mature on day one.

 Not just the inbox: the full guest relationship by location